Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

 How is Metopirone Supplied

-Capsules 250 mg -- soft gelatin, white to yellowish-white, oblong, opaque, imprinted CIBA on one side and LN on the other side in brown ink.
+Capsules 250 mg -- soft gelatin, white to yellowish-white, oblong, opaque, imprinted HRA on one side in red ink.

 Protect from moisture and heat.